-The standard depreciation rules have not changed for 1995.
-This section is a valuable reference for practitioners and taxpayers who want to apply these rules to maximize after tax income.
-The modified accelerated cost recovery system (MACRS) provides for eight classes of recovery property, two of which may be depreciated only with straight line and applies to property placed in service after 1986.
-Pre-MACRS property will continue to be depreciated under the ACRS or pre-ACRS rules.
+The standard depreciation rules have not changed for 1996.
+Here is a valuable reference for practitioners and taxpayers who want to apply depreciation rules to maximize after tax income.
+The modified accelerated cost recovery system (MACRS) provides for eight classes of recovery property, two of which may be depreciated only with straight line.
+MACRS applies to property placed in service after 1986.
+Pre-MACRS property continues to be depreciated under the ACRS or pre-ACRS rules.
 Most taxpayers will be dealing with MACRS, ACRS, and the depreciation rules that apply to property acquired before 1981.
 This manual concentrates on the MACRS rules but some ACRS information is included.
-Additional information on ACRS and pre-ACRS rules can be found in the Farmers Tax Guide.
+Additional information on ACRS and pre-ACRS rules can be found in the Farmer's Tax Guide.